A tutor that reads the room.

 Built for my daughter, now sharing with yours.

-I built this in our Obsidian vault for Rina — she’s in Year 8, age 12.
+I built this in our Obsidian vault for Shanna — she’s in Year 8, age 12.
 An avid reader, Grade 7 piano, and cross-country runner.
 The generic AI homework helpers we tried either did her work for her or felt like a quiz machine that didn’t know it was 9pm on a Thursday.

 So I built tutors that adapt to her week — the football matches, the piano lessons, the Friday tests, the bad nights.
-After three months of using them with Rina, I’m sharing them with the first 100 families.
+After three months of using them with Shanna, I’m sharing them with the first 100 families.
 If you’re family number 47, please email me when something feels off.
 I’ll actually read it.